yli082/ucr-cs100/tutorials/tut/tut.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) step` or `(gdb) s`

 `step` steps through your code line by line and also lets you walk through any function calls line by line.
+Step has an optional argument, which is just the amount of steps that you want gdb to take.
+For example, `(gdb) step 5` will step through 5 lines of code.
+However, it's normally recommended to step through it once and check the variables and outputs, to see if anything is off.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) next` or `(gdb) n`

 `next` steps through your code line by line, but will run function calls automatically.
+Similarly to step, next has an optional argument that will go through the code however many lines specified.
+For example, `(gdb) next 5` will step through 5 lines of code, however it will still not go into function calls.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb)finish`

+`finish` is used inside functions.
+It will run until the function is complete, doing everything normally, and print out the return value of the function.
+Once the function is finished, it pauses, so the user has to continue it or do other things.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) print <variable name>` or `(gdb) p <variable name>`

 `print` prints out the value in any variable once.
+This is extremely useful in tracking your variables.
+This makes it so that you don't have to output your variables in your source code.
+Instead, you can just print it here.
+Be wary though, for the scope of the variable is very important.
+This can only print out variables in the same scope, so if you're in your main function, and you're trying to print out a variable in another function, and you're going to have a bad time.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) display <variable name>` or `(gdb) disp <variable name>`

 `display` prints out `<variable name>` after every `step` or `next` so you can see what value is contained in the variable.
 You can use `display` to keep track of multiple variables and only have to declare it once within gdb, unlike `print`.
+Similarly to print, you can only display variables in your current scope.
+That means, whenever you leave that scope, it will automatically undisplay your variable.
+Display is useful for finding scoping errors, so if you display a variable, and it disappears, you know you've had a bad time.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) undisplay <variable name>`